 Where is Nexo based?

-Nexo Services OU is registered in Estonia, the founders are from Bulgaria and the Nexo company which was used for their token generation event is setup on the Cayman Islands.
+Nexo Services OU is registered in Estonia, the founders are from Bulgaria and the Nexo company which was used for their token generation event is set up on the Cayman Islands.

 Is Nexo trustworthy?

 Nexo is promoted by big media companies which may give you the impression that Nexo is a trustworthy company.
-Based on our findings about the people behind the platform and its very weak legal setup, we do not trust Nexo.
+Based on our findings of the people behind the platform and its very weak legal setup, we do not trust Nexo.